the-anna-project/annad/doc/concept/distribution.md

 1  2  3
 ```

-The organism's motivation is the balance of the impulse distribution.
+The organism's motivation is the balance of the signal distribution.
 This is
-the bar chart representation of a more balanced distribution of impulses.
+the bar chart representation of a more balanced distribution of signals.
 ```
       x
 x     x